frederic-perez/AmE-dictionary/data/idioms.md

 __(one’s) blood is up__ One is in an angry, aggressive, or violent mood; one is looking or ready for a fight. _Everyone in the office knows to avoid the boss when her blood is up._
 __(one’s) blood runs cold__ One becomes seized by an acute and intense sensation of fear, panic, horror, or dread. _My blood ran cold when I overheard that a police officer had been asking about me at work._ _Janet could feel her blood run cold when the murderer she was testifying against walked into the courtroom._
 __(one’s) door is always open__ :dart: One is always available to be of guidance, support, aid, or assistance whenever needed.
 Said especially by an employer or teacher to an employee or pupil. _Mrs.
 Spencer is a great teacher, and her door is always open if we ever have any questions or fall behind._
+__(one’s) elevator doesn’t go all the way to the top__ A pejorative phrase meaning one is not very intelligent or of questionable mental capacity. _He says he’s going to start a business selling bees as pets.
+I’m starting to think his elevator doesn’t go all the way to the top._
 __(one’s) final resting place__ The location where one’s body is interred after death.
 __(one’s) finest hour__ The moment or time of one’s greatest success or achievement. _The team’s come-from-behind victory in the semi-finals proved to be their finest hour._
 __(one’s) hackles rise__ :dart: One becomes greatly irritated, annoyed, or aggravated. _The disrespect he showed our professor during class made my hackles rise so badly that I had to go take a walk to calm down._